 If you don’t have a juicer, you can use the same technique as with the pomegranate juice.
 I’d peel the cucumber if they are waxed, otherwise it may ruin the texture of the cucumber juice.
 Slice off the edges too.
 Then blend and run through a sieve as with the pomegranate.

-Add both juices into the vodka lemonade.
+Add both juices into the vodka lemonade (7-8).
 Stir and serve!

-Serve this delicious cucumber pomegranate vodka lemonade with ice and garnish with mint sprigs, cucumber and/or pomegranate if you want.
+Serve this delicious cucumber pomegranate vodka lemonade with ice and garnish with mint sprigs or lemon slices.